340.752.01 EPIDEMIOLOGIC METHODS 2

 Second offering in the Epidemiologic Methods sequence.
 Builds on the concepts of epidemiologic reasoning, population health measures, validity, and study design taught in Epidemiologic Methods 1.
 Provides a detailed presentation of causal inference, study design and threats to validity (confounding, information bias and selection bias).
 Discusses a wide range of epidemiologic designs in detail, together with their advantages and limitations.
 Laboratory exercises, assignments, and the MiniProject provide experience with applying concepts and calculations to problems drawn from real epidemiological data and published literature.

-Understand how epidemiologists evaluate whether an observed association likely reflects a causal relationship
+- Understand how epidemiologists evaluate whether an observed association likely reflects a causal relationship

-Compare and contrast epidemiologic study designs and identify questions that can be appropriately answered with these different designs
+- Compare and contrast epidemiologic study designs and identify questions that can be appropriately answered with these different designs

-Understand how to analyze and interpret effect modification
+- Analyze and interpret effect modification

 One written assignment (5%), a midterm (40%) and a CUMULATIVE final examination (40%), participation with the in-lab Mini-Project (6%), and at-home lab questions (9%).